aerni/statamic-livewire-forms/README.md

 ### FormSubmitted

-Dispatched when a Form is submitted on the front-end, before the Submission is created.
+Dispatched when a Form is submitted on the front-end before the Submission is created.

 #### Statamic